-This is a discussion-based course and students will be expected to participate in our weekly classroom chats.
+This is a discussion-based course, and students will be expected to participate in our weekly classroom chats.
 Students are assigned a specific reading and homework that relates to that reading each week.
-Once a week we meet in a live classroom and discuss the reading.
+Once a week we meet in a live virtual classroom and discuss the reading.
 I provide a lecture on the material the students have read and an opportunity for students to ask questions and offer opinions.
 In addition to short written responses that students will complete in their homework each week, there are three longer papers assigned over the course of the year that allow students to do deeper research and explore a topic that they find particularly interesting.
 As mentioned above, there are also two creative projects assigned in this class, one in the first semester and the second in the final semester.
 There are five tests that are spaced out over the course of the school year.

 Who should enroll?